 As mentioned above, the price comparison model brings advantages not only for a customer.
-E-commerce businesses also benefit from using deep learning in the formation of their product pricing.
+E-commerce businesses also benefit from using deep learning algorithms in shaping their product pricing.
 Machine learning enables them to automate pricing analysis and track tendencies of how prices change over time.

 With price intelligence, a business can increase profit by at least 9%.
-Manual solutions are not that effective in this regard because they require human-based research and manual data extraction.
-It slows down data processing and reduces its value.
-Moreover, if done manually, pricing analysis impedes business scalability since the process depends on time and resources.
+Manual solutions are not that effective because they require human-based research and manual extraction of product data.
+It slows down training data processing and reduces value.
+Moreover, if done manually, pricing analysis impedes business scalability because the process depends on time and resources.

 Improving Product Listing

 You can take matched stores and drive the analysis of competing listings.
-Trained algorithms on competing listings will provide you with insights on the way products are described and titled.
-Analyzing different sections of identical products helps to detect gaps in presenting an item For instance, detecting the right keywords may increase the chances that your offer will be ranked high in the overall list.
+Trained algorithms on competing listings provide you with insights into the way products are described and titled.
+Analyzing different sections of identical products helps to detect gaps in presenting an item.
+For instance, detecting the right keywords may increase the chances that your offer will be ranked high in the general list.
 As a result, you digest the given output and get the tools to increase conversion.

 Detecting Copyright Infringement

 Ecommerce businesses spend thousands of dollars on building a solid brand identity.
-They create unique visual and verbal content, write catchy product descriptions, develop attractive designs.
-Surely, they do this with the aim of differentiation and standing out from the competition.
-Keeping an offer unique is of the utmost importance for retailers.
+They build e-commerce solutions, write unique content, make catchy product descriptions, and develop attractive designs.
+Surely, they do this to differentiate and stand out from the crowd.
+Making unique offers is of the utmost importance for retailers.
 This is why prompt detection of copyright infringement is crucial in e-commerce.

 We can apply the image similarity model to detect cases when a company’s design is stolen by another business.
 To reinforce the results, the title similarity model can also be used.
-Using titles as an input, we facilitate the search process and adjust the output.
-Combining the title similarity model with image increases the chances that businesses will promptly detect copyright strikes (even if the information presented along with design significantly differs from the original).
+Using titles as input, we facilitate the search process.
+If you combine the title similarity model with product image data processing, you get the chance to promptly detect copyright strikes.
+Even if the information presented along with the design significantly differs from the original.

-ML allows for precise product matching, making ecommerce development more consistent.
-For a seller, it means a higher profit and a clear view of their competitive power.
+For a seller, it means a higher profit and a clear evaluation of their competitive power.
 With the help of machine learning algorithms, they prevent situations when a client is presented with an endless list of duplicated products.
-Sellers provide users with a chance to opt for the most advantageous offer, which pays them off in increased trust and client loyalty.
+Sellers provide users with a chance to opt for the most advantageous offer.
+This pays them off with increased trust and client loyalty.